ndd21/PHYS281/docs/demo-anaconda.md

 # Installing Anaconda

 [Anaconda](https://www.anaconda.com/products/individual) is a Python distribution and package management system.
-It provides an installation of Python (currently defaulting to Python 3.8) and a way to create "virtual environments" that can contain different Python version and software packages required for a specific task.
+It provides an installation of Python (as of September 2020 this defaults to Python 3.8) and a way to create "virtual environments" that can contain different Python version and software packages required for a specific task.

 The official instructions for installing Anaconda on a variety of operating systems can be found